 Persons tendering cash for IMT must come to the branch personally for identification when doing for the first time.

 We accept your personal cheque issued from your own bank account in Australia.
 The cheque can also be sent to us by post.
 The cheque should be made payable to State Bank of India, Remittances A/c.
-It takes 3 working days to clear the cheque, and the International Money Transfer will be done after we get clear funds in our account.
+It takes 3 working days to clear the cheque, and the International Money Transfer will be processed after we get clear funds in our account on the 4th business day.
 Your remittance transaction will only be processed after your cheque has cleared.
 In the event that your cheque fails to clear, you will be required to pay the AUD funds to us using some other method, or, if this is not possible, cancel your transaction (in accordance with our terms and conditions, and subject to any fees and charges that may result from the cancellation).

 You can authorize us to do a direct debit on your account with any bank in Australia for your International Money Transfer.
 Your application would be processed by us on the date of receipt if received before 4 PM and the exchange rate would be locked in on that day itself.
 However, the remittance would be effected by us only on the third working day which is the date on which we get the clear funds.